 But when you’re dehydrated during childbirth your uterus will not contract efficiently.
 Occasionally this can even stop labor and that’s no good at all.

 To keep things running smoothly and not coming to a halt, drink plenty of water before childbirth and during labor.
-Let’s not make things any harder then they have to be.
+Let’s not make things any harder than they have to be.

 Having a baby is hard work.
 By taking the things we’ve talked about into consideration, hopefully, you’ll be able to ease that load just a little and every little bit counts!